RyanShahidi/Django-Nuxt-Docker-AWS-Cookiecutter/README.md

 * Djoser account auth configuration
 * Buildspec files for easy deployment using codepipeline
 * Dockerrun.aws.json file for easy deployment to elastic beanstalk.
 Configured for t2.micro EC2 instance, update memory allocation as needed.
+* Buefy for the component library

 # Set-up
 To walk through set-up of this project we will create a sample application called Jarvis.
-This application will only be hosted locally, but the steps for projects that will eventually go to development are the same.
+This application will only be hosted locally, but the steps for projects that will eventually go to production are the same.

 ### 1) Downloading repo
 ___